UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To monitor your usage, read digital gas meters from left to right and dial meters from right to left.

-Learning how to read natural gas meter displays is the best way to monitor your household’s efficiency in real-time.
-Instead of waiting thirty days to see if you used too much heat, we’ll walk through how to read both digital and dial meters so you can check your own usage anytime.
-Most homes feature one of two types of meters: digital or dial.
+Learning how to read natural gas meter displays is the single best way to monitor your household’s efficiency in real-time.
+Instead of waiting thirty days to see if you used too much heat, you can follow these simple steps to check your usage whenever you want.

-Digital meters are straightforward.
-They function much like the odometer in your car.
-You simply read the numbers displayed on the screen from left to right.
-If you check it on the first of the month and again on the second, the difference between the two numbers is the volume of gas you used in that 24-hour period.
+2. Read a Digital Meter: These function much like the odometer in your car.
+Simply read the numbers displayed on the screen from left to right.
+By checking the numbers on Monday and then again on Tuesday, the difference reveals the exact volume used in that 24-hour window.

 Infographic showing how efficient versus inefficient furnaces affect gas bill costs, with tips on checking usage and upgrading equipment.